-Barrick profit climbs on lower costs, higher gold prices
+Barrick raises dividends as profit tops forecasts

-Barrick Gold Corp said on Wednesday that fourth-quarter profits rose from last year, reflecting further cost cuts and a rise in metal prices, as the world’s largest gold miner increased its dividend and planned to further pare its debt.
+Such uncharted territory presents a higher risk of failure, but bigger potential rewards for sizeable, new finds.
+About 80 per cent of its $185-million to $225-million exploration budget is earmarked for the Americas, with much of the remainder for its African unit, Acacia.

-The Toronto-based miner reported an adjusted profit of $255-million, or 22 cents a share, up from $91-million, or 8 cents a share, in the same period a year earlier.
+Barrick, the world’s biggest gold miner, reported an adjusted profit of $255-million, or 22 cents a share, well ahead of the consensus estimate of 19 cents per share, according to Thomson Reuters I/B/E/S.

-Barrick also said its board approved an increase in the quarterly dividend to 3 cents per share from 2 cents, and that it aimed to reduce its total debt by $2.9-billion by the end of 2018, to a debt load of $5-billion.Report Typo/Error
+In the same period last year, Barrick reported an adjusted profit of from $91-million, or 8 cents a share.

 - Barrick Gold Corp$25.28+0.10(+0.40%)